 It seems that including emotional goals in the copy of your ads improves engagement even when the product or service is quite dull and your target market includes people that you might have assumed to be making logical, rational decisions.

 I would love to try another experiment on a high-value, low volume keyword such as “accounting software”.
 Unfortunately, the click cost would be far too prohibitive without the ability to generate real income from this campaign.
-If there are any accounting software companies out there willing to let me play with their AdWords budget – please get in touch.

 Using emotional goals in the copy of your advertisements is only part of the story.
 When your website or landing page is designed to satisfy those same emotional goals, you are also likely to see a big improvement in online engagement and conversions.